davideperozzi/smoovy/packages/scroller-core/README.md

 ```js
 scroller.update();
 ```
-> This will automatically be called if DOM mutations or a resizes occur.
+> This will automatically be called if DOM mutations or resizes occur.

-### Disabling/Enabling input emission
+### Disabling/Enabling input emissions
 To disable or enable all further input emissions:

 ```js